February 4, 2018, San Jose, Costa Rica

 I have a photograph, preserve your memories, that's all that's left you.

 We need to look at life realistically.
-Save for the future, plan for the future, train for the future.
+Save for the future, plan for the future, train for the future, train for how we will be when we are older.
 For someday those old people sitting on the park bench like bookends will be you, and me.
 Silently sharing the same fears.

 The young man can be wise if he looks to the wisdom and experience of those who preceded him in life.

 The future always seems so far away and the present feels like it shall never end.

 A leaf blows through the wind at the park and lands on the toes of the old friends.

 Update November 2018: Old friends, I think of my old friend Robert Saray, 37 years of friendship.
 Every trip to Los Angeles was a time to get together, to hang out as we did in our college days, have some coffee, do some shopping.
 But we shall not be doing this anymore, we shall not be sitting as old men on a park bench reminiscing about the past, for he has passed from this world.

 Old Friends...silently sharing the same fears...how terrible strange to be aging.

 Old friends, some are among the living and some have passed on.
 A leaf blows in the wind and lands on my lap, perhaps it is an old friend.